Chalarangelo/30-seconds-of-code/snippets/initial.md

 Returns all the elements of an array except the last one.

-- Use `Array.prototype.slice(0, -1)` to return all but the last element of the array.
+- Use `Array.prototype.slice()` to return all but the last element of the array.

 ```js
 const initial = arr => arr.slice(0, -1);